 Correction achieved with the proposed model demonstrates effective removal of the characteristic cupping artifact that was observed when default BHC coefficients were applied.
 In addition to water phantoms, we also test the effectiveness of the proposed scheme using solid cylindrical phantoms of three different densities and composition.
 The proposed method was also used to measure the BH effect for 12 different kVp/filtration combinations.
 By generating twelve distinct sets of BHC coefficients, for each setting, we achieve a significant expansion in the quantitative performance of the Inveon CT system.

 Attenuation, Beam Hardening, Linearization, Micro Computed Tomorgraphy, Polynomial, X-ray Spectrum

 Includes bibliographical references (pages 75-77).

 Copyright 2012 Sucheta Mohapatra

 Mohapatra, Sucheta.
-"Development and quantitative assessment of a beam hardening correction model for preclinical micro-Ct." thesis, University of Iowa, 2012.
+"Development and quantitative assessment of a beam hardening correction model for preclinical micro-CT."
+MS (Master of Science) thesis, University of Iowa, 2012.